 Why even have a maintenance contract is a reasonable question.
 You already have a contract to create the front end.
 Once you have completed that contract then that should be the end of it, shouldn’t it?

 You could do that, but as you well know, web UI development is a fluid entity and often dependent on underlying frameworks, like WordPress.
 Having a maintenance contract means that the framework can be maintained, and kept efficient and secure – giving your client a better experience of your services.
 Maintenance contracts with regards web developers, often involve things like keeping plugins up to date, ensuring that the CMS code is up to date and patched to prevent security issues, and performing regular tests to make sure the site is working correctly.

-Having a maintenance contract is positive for the web developer as it allows you to have a continued contact with your client.
+Having a legally binding contract template is crucial for the web developer as it allows you to have a continued contact with your client.
 It is positive for the client as it means they have peace of mind that their site is being maintained.

 What’s the Difference Between Support and Maintenance (and Enhancement)?

 As a web developer, you need to decide if you want to continue the relationship with your client after you’ve handed over the code.
 This is not always an option, of course, most contracts will specify that the code is supported and maintained after it has been released.
 It is important in your contract to outline exactly what is included in support or maintenance.
 If you don’t do this, you may find that your client wants to add a few extra feature tweaks under the guise of maintenance.
 These tweaks will cost you money.

 When you offer support it generally means that you support the use of the front end.
 So, for example, you may have an issue with a configuration, and support clauses will cover this.
 The level of support is often outlined in a ‘Service Level Agreement’ or SLA which is often an appendix to a contract.
 SLA’s lay out exactly what level of support is offered, how long the support lasts, and any costs associated with it.
 You might offer different levels of support depending on the severity of the issue.